 Knowing which type of time is being wasted in your organization opens up the possibility of managing meetings differently and getting more time back in your workday.

-A GFOA poll asked members to identify their single most annoying source wasted time.
-Meetings “won”, with a plurality (one-third) of respondents.
+A GFOA poll asked members to identify their single most annoying source of wasted time at work.
+Meetings “won,” with a plurality (one-third) of respondents.
 GFOA members are not alone in their low regard for meetings.
-According to one study of senior managers from various industries: 65% said meetings keep them from completing their own work and 71% said meetings are unproductive and inefficient.
+According to one study of senior managers from various industries: 65 percent said meetings keep them from completing their own work and 71 percent said meetings are unproductive and inefficient.

 How do I fix meetings?

 Meetings: Going from Waste of Time to Worth the Time

 The time wasted in meetings is a universal joke of the working world.
 Unfortunately, the time lost to meetings is no laughing matter for many GFOA members.

 Many people believe that meetings waste a large part of the workday.
 This checklist describes proven techniques to make your meetings productive.